 Pocket gophers are mostly found in Central and Northern Florida as well as Southern Georgia.
 They are known for stuffing their cheeks to transport food, burrowing underground, and creating huge mounds leaving homeowners unsatisfied.

-Nutria are semi-aquatic web-footed rodents.
+Nutria is semi-aquatic web-footed rodents.
 They are an invasive species and have the potential to damage wetlands and marshes in addition to vegetation and crops.
 Nutria are mostly spotted near Jacksonville, FL, but have also been found in South Georgia, Central Florida, and Florida’s Panhandle.

 Cane toads are another invasive species found in Central and South Florida.
 Cane toads are notorious for releasing a toxin, bufotoxin, which can be deathly to pets and even humans if ingested.